sdimaio/tvfm/jexer/wiki/layout-stretch.md

 Screenshots
 -----------

-Below is the normal demo mainold window.
+Below is the normal demo main window.
 The widgets are all initially added using fixed coordinates.

 ![stretchlayout_1](uploads/65bbcea57b8323469e1af03e80c525d4/stretchlayout_1.png)